Essentials Training: A Curriculum for People Who Mentor Black and Latino Young Men & Boys

 The modules are structured to enable mentors to thoughtfully navigate a series of facilitated critical conversations on the issues of race, class, and privilege.
 In addition, facilitators will share tools, insights, and lessons learned designed to enhance the competency of mentors working with young Black men in their programs.
 The training objectives are to:

-- Move mentors beyond cultural competence and towards an integration of critical consciousness for both the mentor and the young Black men that they mentor.
+- Move mentors beyond cultural competence and towards integration of critical consciousness for both the mentor and the young Black men that they mentor.

 - Build the capacity of mentors to meet their mentees “where they are” while also embracing existing natural (informal), familial and societal structures to support the mentor-mentee relationship.